Teaching in Medical Education

 Related Training Opportunities

 This course is part of an ongoing training curriculum for NCI clinical and postdoctoral fellows.
-Each fall CCR offers the Translational Research in Clinical Oncology (TRACO) course, hosted by Dr. Terry Moody.
-Another course, Demystifying Medicine is held each spring.
-This course provides two hours of lecture each week (January – May) and is hosted by Dr. Irvin M. Arias.
+Each fall CCT offers the Translational Research in Clinical Oncology (TRACO) course, hosted by Dr. Terry Moody.
+Each spring, Demystifying Medicine is hosted by Dr. Irvin M. Arias.
 To learn about additional training opportunities at NIH, visit https://www.training.nih.gov/